christopher5106/christopher5106.github.io/_posts/2016-10-21-1d-grid-lstm-and-the-xor-problem.markdown

 We usually feed the input into the hidden state of the first row, with a linear state.
 Let's see with 1D Grid LSTM.

-# 1D Grid LSTM
+# 1-Grid LSTM

-The 1D Grid LSTM looks as follow :
+The 1-Grid LSTM looks as follow :

 ![](img/grid-1d.png)